 - Refusing to take a chemical test

-- Hitting and running (leaving the accident scene)
+- Hit and Run (leaving the accident scene)

 The CDL disqualification increases to three years if you were transporting hazardous materials during the offense.